-Cesky Krumlov is a surprisingly beautiful and well preserved medieval town in South Bohemia.
-It is also one of the most visited sites in Czech Republic.
+Cesky Krumlov is a surprisingly beautiful and well-preserved medieval town in South Bohemia.
+It is also one of the most visited sites in the Czech Republic.
 The town was founded in the 13th century and was under the rule of the Rosenberg dynasty until 1611.
 The dynasty’s crest of a five-petalled red rose could still be seen in motifs around town.
 In 1602 the Rosenbergs sold it to the Habsburg emperor Rudolf II.
-Afterwards the Eggenbergs ruled for 100 years and finally the Schwarzenbergs took over until 1947.
+Afterward the Eggenbergs ruled for 100 years and finally, the Schwarzenbergs took over until 1947.
 During the Communist era of Czechoslovakia, the town Krumlov fell into disrepair, but since the Velvet Revolution of 1989 much of the town’s former beauty has been restored and since 1992 it has been a designated UNESCO World Heritage Site and was given this status along with the historic Prague castle district.

 The historic town centre (closed to cars) is situated on the banks of river Vltava (Moldau).
 The Inner Town is located on the right bank, enclosed on three sides by water, while the left bank features the castle area and Latran village.
 After leaving your car at the parking areas outside the town centre or arriving by train, the first thing you see is the Renaissance Budejovice Gate [photo above left], the only one surviving of the original eight town gates.

-After crossing the bridge, you end up in the main town square, Namesti Svorvosti, which is dominated by the imposing building of the Town Hall.
+After crossing the bridge, you end up in the main town square, Namesti Svornosti, which is dominated by the imposing building of the Town Hall.
 This building was created in the 15th century by joining two former Gothic houses.
 The Marian plague column at the centre of the square was erected in 1716 in memory of the Black Death that hit the town in 1682.

 The Baroque theatre is a fascinating example of theatrical life and theatre operation of the previous centuries.
 The theatre was rebuilt on the site of a previous one in 1767 by the Schwarzenbergs and was closed to the public for restoration from 1966 to 1997.
 It officially opened again in September 1997.
 The interior, the stage settings, the costumes and the theatrical machinery (like the machine that simulates the sound of wind) are spectacular and unique and could not be found anywhere else in the world in this quantity and quality.

-One last stop before leaving this exceptional town should be Cesky Pernik, a fine shop on Latran main street, where you could buy traditional products, especially Bohemian gingerbreads, hand pressed into wooden molds, and also very tasty local cream honey.
+One last stop before leaving this exceptional town should be Cesky Pernik, a fine shop on Latran main street, where you could buy traditional products, especially Bohemian gingerbreads, hand-pressed into wooden molds, and also very tasty local cream honey.

 Cesky Krumlov is one of these places, which you will remember forever.
 It is a perfectly preserved town with a unique ambience, that will astonish you.
 The visit here is a travel back in time, to the Bohemian past of princes, princesses, knights and kings.
 It is like opening a door and entering the world of fairytales.
-Do not rush to leave town, because the return to real world could be hard.
+Do not rush to leave town, because the return to the real-world could be hard.